okta/terraform-provider-okta/README.md

 ```

 Enter the provider directory and build the provider
-This provider has a dependency on the go okta sdk: https://github.com/articulate/oktasdk-go
+This provider has a dependency on the [Go Okta SDK](http://github.com/articulate/oktasdk-go)

 ```sh
 $ cd $GOPATH/src/github.com/terraform-providers/terraform-provider-okta